Student long-term loan laptop

 Where do I collect my loan laptop?

-We aim to process your application as quickly as possible, but it can take up to five working days.
+We aim to process your application as quickly as possible.
 We will email you when your device is ready for collection.
 You can collect your device from the Student IT Hub.

 If you have previously submitted a request and you no longer need a laptop, please let us know, using Ask us, so that we can cancel your request.